Samantha-Lui/SentimentAnalysisRevised/README.md

 ###Summary

-> This application performed a lexicon-based sentiment analysis on a sample of 202,000 tweets collected from Twitter API Version 1.1.
+> This application performed a lexicon-based sentiment analysis on a sample collected from Twitter API Version 1.1.
 Each lexicon score are on a scale of -5 to 5 with a great number indicating a more positive sentiment and vice versa.
 The sentiment score of a given tweet is the total of the sentiment scores of the lexicons it contains.

 > The sentiment analysis features: